- 1 WordPress SEO: On Page

 Themes & SEO

 The theme that you choose can be very important for how you rank in the search engines and the overall SEO-friendliness of WordPress.
 Most themes are created by 3rd party companies and designers so they don’t actually search engine friendly.
-Its important to find a WordPress theme (if you are going that route) that is SEO-friendly and not bulked up with visual editors and un-needed plugins.
+It’s important to find a WordPress theme (if you are going that route) that is SEO-friendly and not bulked up with visual editors and un-needed plugins.

 Make sure that the template you choose is coded with SEO in mind or you may have to change the template up a little bit to be more SEO-friendly.